ArPiRobot/arpirobot.github.io/docs/advanced/buildminimage.md

 It is important to be aware that this guide is only up to date for the version of Raspbian that was used to make the prebuilt image.
 There will likely be slight differences if using another version of Raspbian or another Linux OS.

 ## Raspbian Version
-This guide is currently up to data for Raspbian Buster Lite July 2019.
+This guide is currently up to data for Raspbian Lite version 2019-04-09.
 The resulting image has been tested on a Raspberry Pi Zero W and a Raspberry Pi 3A+.

 ## Base Raspbian Install
-- Download the Raspbian Buser Lite July 2019 Image from [here](https://www.raspberrypi.org/downloads/raspbian/).
-If the correct version is no longer available it is likely OK to use a newer version, but older images can be found [here](https://downloads.raspberrypi.org/raspbian/images/).
+- Download the Raspbian Image from [here](https://www.raspberrypi.org/downloads/raspbian/).
+If the correct version is no longer available it is likely OK to use a newer version, but older images can be found [here](http://downloads.raspberrypi.org/raspbian_lite/images/).
 - Download and install [balenaEtcher](https://www.balena.io/etcher/)
 - Install balenaEtcher
 - Insert the SD Card into an SD Card slot on your PC or connect it using a USB adapter.